Kemp & Lauritzen

 Kemp & Lauritzen is a technical engineering company based in Copenhagen, Denmark.
 The company has 3000 employees across the country.

-Since the 1900's, the company has deliviered all-inclusive solutions within electrical, HVAC, cooling and ventilation to over 9,000 public and private customers, focusing on the green transition and digital solutions.
+Since the 1900s the company has deliviered all-inclusive solutions within electrical, HVAC, cooling and ventilation to over 9,000 public and private customers, focusing on the green transition and digital solutions.

 History

-The company was founded on 16 December 1882 by Otto Niels Kemp (1845-1905) and Severin Lauritzen (1850-1924).
+The company was founded on 16 December 1882 by Otto Niels Kemp (1845–1905) and Severin Lauritzen (1850–1924).
 In 1954, the privately held company was converted into a limited company.
 In 1982, Axel Muusfeldt, the CEO and main shareholder of the company, set up a new foundation, Axel Muusfeldts Fond, which received his shares in the company at the event of his death in 1989.
 As of 2025, Axel Muusfeldts Fond owns 100% of the company.